hjson/hjson/README.md

 # Hjson, the Human JSON

-A configuration file format that caters to humans and helps reduce the errors they make.
+A configuration file format for humans.
+Relaxed syntax, less mistakes, more comments.

 ## Intro